raito-io/cli-plugin-snowflake/README.md

 Row access policies are imported as `filters`.
 The same mechanism is used as for masking policies.
 Therefor, row access policies are non-internalizable as the `who`-items can not be identified.

+#### Shares
+Shares are imported as `share`.
+Access granted by the share as imported as WHAT items.
+Accounts set on the share are imported as WHO items.

 ## To Target
 #### Grants
 Grants will be implemented as `Account role` (type `Role`) or `Database role` (type `databaseRole`).
 All associated who items will be granted access to the role.
 All what items will be granted permission for the specific role.

-#### Purposes
-Purposes will be implemented exactly the same as grants.

 #### Masks
 Each mask will be exported as masking policy to all schemas associated with the what-items of the mask.